sun510001/RQ_Chatbot/README.md

 ## Training models
-If you want to train models for the situation classification and the RQ generator, please read it.
+If you want to train models for the situation classification and the RQ generator by yourself, please read it.
 ### Situation classification for SRL (Sarcastic, Rhetorical question and Literal responses)
 * We use the dataset
 from [Twitter and Reddit data for the Shared Task](https://github.com/EducationalTestingService/sarcasm)